canalplus/rx-player/src/core/main/README.md

 | Multithread environment | Should be runnable in a WebWorker entirely |

-[1] In a Multithreading mode, no file from that directory should ever be imported by external code but the `WorkerPortal` to generate the worker bundle.
+[1] In a Multithreading mode, no file from that directory should ever be imported by external code but the `WorkerMain` to generate the worker bundle.
 In a monothreading mode, any files may be directly imported.

 ## Overview ####################################################################

-The Core Portal serves as the entry point of the `core` code, which may optionally runs in a WebWorker.
+The Core Main serves as the entry point of the `core` code, which may optionally runs in a WebWorker.

 When in monothreading mode, files declared here may be imported directly to make